-If you love ballroom dancing, there’s really only one place to go - Blackpool Tower Ballroom.
-With its impressive sprung dance floor, stunning crystal chandeliers and a history dating back to 1894, no wonder dancing here is a highlight for all the Strictly contestants.
+If you love ballroom dancing, there’s really only one place to go – Blackpool Tower Ballroom.
+With its impressive sprung dance floor, stunning crystal chandeliers and a history dating back to 1894, no wonder dancing here is a highlight for Strictly contestants.

 Dance enthusiasts from around the world flock to Blackpool to see the iconic ballroom, and dancing holidays in the famous seaside resort are popular.
 Saga offers ballroom breaks – with the chance to enjoy a bit of Latin American too – in Blackpool and on the south coast in Bournemouth.
 Both holidays include dance tuition sessions, as well as social dancing evenings.

 Related: Experience a ballroom dancing experience with Saga.

 If you fancy going further afield to learn to dance or brush up your skills, then Saga also offers a dancing holiday in Cyprus.
 Staying in a dance-themed hotel, you’ll be worthy of a ‘10 from Len’ in no time!

 Strictly fans relish seeing the celebrity couples perform latin dances, and not just because everyone loves hearing Craig Revel Horwood pronounce ‘cha-cha-cha’.

 The lively salsa and sensual rumba both have their roots in the Caribbean island of Cuba, and on a holiday there you’ll stumble upon locals dancing to music in the streets.
 Watch and learn, then have a go yourself – there are no judges giving you a score.

 Related: Discover the history of Latin dancing on a Saga holiday to Cuba.